-PI1 is defined as a Category 1 Personal Injury, minor injuries that are visible and apparent but do not require transport (2 points per PI1)

-PI2 is defined as a Category 2 Personal Injury, injuries that require transport to hospital (4 points per PI2)

-PI3 is defined as a Category 3 Personal Injury, the most severe injuries that require special transport to hospital (i.e. flight for life)

-F is defined as a fatality (15 points per fatality)

-Cycle Track- A cycle track is an exclusive bike facility that combines the user experience of a separated path with the on-street infrastructure of a conventional bike lane.
+- PI1 is defined as a Category 1 Personal Injury, minor injuries that are visible and apparent but do not require transport (2 points per PI1) - PI2 is defined as a Category 2 Personal Injury, injuries that require transport to hospital (4 points per PI2) - PI3 is defined as a Category 3 Personal Injury, the most severe injuries that require special transport to hospital (i.e. flight for life) - F is defined as a fatality (15 points per fatality) - Cycle Track- A cycle track is an exclusive bike facility that combines the user experience of a separated path with the on-street infrastructure of a conventional bike lane.
 A cycle track is physically separated from motor traffic and distinct from the sidewalk.
 Cycle tracks have different forms but all share common elements-they provide space that is intended to be exclusively or primarily used for bicycles, and are separated from motor vehicle travel lanes, parking lanes, and sidewalks.
 In situations where on-street parking is allowed cycle tracks are located to the curb-side of the parking (in contrast to bike lanes).
 Cycle tracks may be one-way or two-way, and may be at street level, at sidewalk level, or at an intermediate level.
 If at sidewalk level, a curb or median separates them from motor traffic, while different pavement color/texture separates the cycle track from the sidewalk.
-If at street level, they can be separated from motor traffic by raised medians, on-street parking, or bollards.
-By separating cyclists from motor traffic, cycle tracks can offer a higher level of security than bike lanes and are attractive to a wider spectrum of the public.

-Description- A brief description of the project; should include location information, limits of construction, impacts, etc imposed because of weight or hazardous material restrictions on the primary route or because of community requested that commercial trucks be routed around their area.
+If at street level, they can be separated from motor traffic, cycle tracks can offer a higher level of security than bike lanes and are attractive to a wider spectrum of the public. - Description- A brief description of the project; should include location information, limits of construction, impacts, etc - Designated Truck Route- Truck routes are auxiliary routes of a U.S. or state highway that is the preferred (or sometimes mandatory) route for commercial truck traffic.
+Such restrictions may be imposed because of weight or hazardous material restrictions on the primary route or because of community requested that commercial trucks be routed around their area.